MRCIEU/mr-kg/docs/processing/manuscript-figures.md

 2. Run the appropriate just command
 3. Verify the output in `data/artifacts/manuscript-figures/`
 4. Update this documentation if visual elements or interpretations change

-### Figure quality checks

-Before using figures in manuscripts, verify:

-- [ ] Resolution is 300 DPI
-- [ ] Text is readable at publication size
-- [ ] Color scheme is colorblind-friendly
-- [ ] Axes are properly labeled
-- [ ] Legends are clear and positioned appropriately
-- [ ] Data ranges are appropriate
-- [ ] No overlapping text or visual elements

 ## Related documentation